jwxia2014/MUBD-DecoyMaker2.0/README.md

 Introduction
 -----------------------------------

-MUBD-DecoyMaker is a Python GUI application to generate maximal unbiased benchmarking sets data sets for virtual drug screening.
+MUBD-DecoyMaker2.0 is a Python GUI application to generate maximal unbiased benchmarking sets data sets for virtual drug screening.
 It can be run on Windows-based machine and has no dependency.

 Availability & Implementation
 -----------------------------------